 Retail environments come in many different sizes and configurations, from intimate boutiques to mega-sized superstores.
 People counting requirements can also vary widely, from simply tallying how many people come through the door to highly detailed mapping of customer movement.
 Fortunately, there are a wide range of technologies designed to fit a variety of location types, business needs and budgets.

 The layout of your facility will influence where your sensors are mounted.
 Entrance width, door type and ceiling height are important variables to consider when selecting your system.

 These people counting systems are the most basic and least expensive option.
-They can be mounted on a doorframe to measure foot traffic coming into your business.
-They project a horizontal infrared beam across the entrance.
-The people counter records each “break” of the beam as a single customer as they cross the entrance threshold.
+They can be mounted on a door frame to measure foot traffic coming into your business.

 This type of people counting solution is a great option for retailers who require greater accuracy when counting customer traffic.
 Data from the solution can be fed into analytics software, which maps traffic zones throughout your store.
 This data is valuable when placing promotional displays or determining staffing needs.